datduong/tobii-eye-track-syndromic-faces/README.md

 Please see [`experiment`](https://github.com/datduong/tobii-eye-track-syndromic-faces/tree/master/experiment) for more instructions on running this repo.

-We also provide the [.csv raw files](https://github.com/datduong/tobii-eye-track-syndromic-faces/tree/master/csv_output_for_paper_figures) which were used to make the figures in the main text.
+We also provide the [.csv raw files](https://github.com/datduong/tobii-eye-track-syndromic-faces/tree/master/csv_output_for_paper_figures) which were used to make the plots and figures in the main text.